alejandroq/serverless.deepdive.edu/README.md

 ## APP: Hello World(s) APIs

+Head fake!
 We did this in `06-sam-deploy`.

-## Code as Infrastructure and Infrastructure as Code.
-Not a Rube Goldberg, but an Event Stream(s)
+## APP: Todo List PWA / API

+I started this at 10:08AM on 05/17/18.

+## The Definitive Maxim of 05/17/18

+Everything is an event stream.

 ## Other Notable Serverless Options
 - CloudFront and S3 website serving at pennies.
 Costs = (2.3 cents / month) * GB + Traffic per Andy S. First GB of transfer/month is free.